 Greg became an AWS certified welding inspector while sharing his knowledge with the next generation of welders and came to realize that his true passion was problem solving and mastering the science of welding.
 His journey led him to Weber State University where he majored in Manufacturing Engineering Technology with a Welding Emphasis.
 At the same time, Greg used his skills to land a job as an engineering technician at a company called Chromalox to pay for his education.

 “I was able to learn both at the university and at work from a welding engineer with over twenty years of experience,” said Greg.
 “I was working and attending school full-time, which was exhausting but I was able to gain loads of knowledge in a short period of time.”

 Greg had joined the American Welding Society but wanted to expose himself to additional manufacturing resources that weren’t necessarily related to welding.
 One of his professors suggested that he research SME.
 He quickly joined SME and during his on-boarding he heard about the scholarships offered by the SME Education Foundation, including the SME Directors Scholarship.
-Based on his lengthy list of accomplishments, engineering education and his desire to pursue a career in manufacturing Greg earned the 2019 SME Directors Scholarship.
+Based on his lengthy list of accomplishments, engineering education and his desire to pursue a career in manufacturing Greg was awarded the SME Directors Scholarship.

 “I am grateful for the SME Education Foundation’s support of my education,” said Greg.
 “It was a difficult decision to go back to school and change career paths, but you greatly reduced the pain and struggle that came along with that decision.
 It is already paying off.”

 Greg graduated from Weber State in December 2019.
 In October 2018 he was hired by Barnes Aerospace as a Special Process Engineer where he works with welding, heat treating, hot forming, and super plastic forming.
 His passion for solving problems and discovering solutions has led Greg down a rewarding, meaningful and prosperous career in manufacturing.